History of the Center for Translation Studies

-The Center for Translation Studies and Intercultural Communication was founded in 1980 at The University of Texas at Dallas to promote the visibility of the literary translator through Translation Workshops, world literature courses, scholarly publications, and conferences and symposia.
-In 2014, the Center expanded its focus to include intercultural and non-verbal communication and changed its name to the Center for Translation Studies and Intercultural Communication to reflect that expanded mission.
+The Center for Translation Studies was founded in 1980 at The University of Texas at Dallas to promote the visibility of the literary translator through Translation Workshops, world literature courses, scholarly publications, and conferences and symposia.
+In 2014, the Center expanded its focus to include intercultural and non-verbal communication and changed its name to the Center for Translation Studies to reflect that expanded mission.

 The future of the planet Earth is unthinkable without translation: